thm2kor/Udacity-CarND-Kidnapped-Vehicle-P6/README.md

 [image2]: ./images/particle_count.png "particle count"
 [image3]: ./images/motion_models.png "motion model"
 [image4]: ./images/pseudo_code.png "pseudo code"
+[image5]: ./images/homogenous_transformation.png "homogenous transformation"
 ## Implementation of a Particle filter
+The ultimate goal of Particle filter is to determine how well each particle represents the actual position of the car.
 The overall implementation of a Particle filter involves the following steps: <br>
 ![particle_filter_process][image1]

 ### Initialization